carpentries-incubator/lc-webscraping/_episodes/01-introduction.md

 There are several features (circled in the image above) that make the data on this page easier to work with.
 The search, reorder, refine features and display modes hint that the data is actually stored in a (structured) database before being displayed on this page.
-The data can be readily downloaded as a Comma-Separated Values (CSV) file or XML, which allows anyone to load this data in their own database, spreadsheet or computer program to reuse it.
+The data can be readily downloaded either as a comma separated values (.csv) file or as XML for re-use in their own database, spreadsheet or computer program.

-Even though the information displayed in the view above isn't labeled, a person visiting this site with some knowledge of Canadian geography and politics is quickly able to figure out what information pertains to the name of the politicians, the geographical area or the political party they represent.
-This is because human beings are usually good at using context and prior knowledge to quickly categorize information.
+Even though the information displayed in the view above is not labelled, anyone visiting this site with some knowledge of Canadian geography and politics can see what information pertains to the politicians' names, the geographical area they come from and the political party they represent.
+This is because human beings are good at using context and prior knowledge to quickly categorise information.

-Computers, on the other hand, can't do this unless we provide them with more information.
+Computers, on the other hand, cannot do this unless we provide them with more information.
-Fortunately, if we look at the source HTML code of this page, we see that the information displayed is actually organized inside labeled elements:
+Fortunately, if we examine the source HTML code of this page, we can see that the information displayed is actually organised inside labelled elements:

 ~~~
 (...)